-- c) disclose at the end of each reporting period: - 1. the measurable objectives set for that period to achieving gender diversity; - 2. the entity's progress towards achieving those objectives, and - 3. either - a. the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purpose); or - b. if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators" as defined in and published under that Act.
+- a) have a diversity policy which includes requirement for the board or a relevant committee of the board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the entity's progress in achieving them; - b) disclose that policy or a summary of it; and - c) disclose at the end of each reporting period: - 1. the measurable objectives set for that period to achieving gender diversity; - 2. the entity's progress towards achieving those objectives, and - 3. either: - a. the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purpose); or - b. if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators" as defined in and published under that Act.

-The Company has an established Diversity Policy.
-The Company has twenty eight employees, excluding directors, of which twelve (43%) are women, including four in senior executive roles (but not classified as Key Management Personnel).
+The Company has an established Inclusion and Diversity Policy.
+The Company has thirty eight employees, excluding directors, of which twelve (37%) are female.